-Use the newly emptied drawer, declutter something from your countertops or surfaces and put it out of sight into the drawer.
-Voila, you’ve killed two birds with one stone! what have you got on your kitchen counters?
-What could you put in your newly emptied drawer?
-Utensils and knives are a great place to start!
-Food prep is much easier with clear countertops and a clutter free work space.
+Use the newly emptied drawer to declutter something from your countertops or surfaces and put it out of sight into the drawer.
+Voila, you’ve killed two birds with one stone!

-As you start decluttering the junk drawer you should start to recognise when you start to shove things where they don’t belong in a hurry, this is the slippery slope of clutter and the reason most of us can’t stay organised.
+As you start decluttering, you should begin to recognize that shoving things where they don’t belong is the slippery slope of clutter and is the reason most of us can’t stay organized.

-Have a think about the other drawers in your house, do you have more than one junk drawer, if so put that on your decluttering to do list!
+Have a think about the other drawers in your house, do you have more than one junk drawer?
+If so, unleash your inner Marie Kondo and get rid of them!

-If going cold turkey is too much for you and you can’t get rid of your junk drawer altogether you might want to use a junk drawer organizer such as this one to keep all your little bits and bobs together.
+If going cold turkey is too much for you and you can’t get rid of your junk drawer altogether you might want to use a junk drawer organizer such as this one to keep all your cutlery together.

-Why not put a knife block into your new empty drawer to keep your knives sharp and organised! click on the image to order from Amazon.
+Why not put a knife block like this one that holds twelve knives into your new empty drawer to keep your knives sharp and organized!

-If you feel you need help to declutter your home there are some fantastic support groups such as this one where you are encouraged to ask questions and seek help.
-Some people prefer to be left alone when they are decluttering and are better to be left to their own devices. we should never force anyone to declutter and try to force them to get rid of anything if they are not ready.
+If you feel you need help to declutter your home, there are some fantastic support groups, such as this one where you are encouraged to ask questions and seek help.
+Some people prefer to be left alone when they are decluttering and are better to be left to their own devices.
+We should never force anyone to declutter or try to force them to get rid of anything if they are not ready.